Getting digestive waste out of your body is just as important as the good stuff you put in!

 If there is red blood in the stool, this can be due to hemorrhoids or a bleed in the large intestine – seek evaluation as necessary!

 If there’s undigested food in the stool, it’s a sign of inadequate digestion via acid at the level of the stomach.
 You might also experience pencil-thin stools & itchiness around your bottom.
 These are signs of acid insufficiency (referred to as hypochlorhydria).
-Betaine HCl is the preferred enzyme for hypochlorhydria – as well as identifying what’s overworking the gut in the first place.
-It contains some pepsin to jumpstart the process as well.
+Betaine HCl is the preferred enzyme for hypochlorhydria, as well as identifying what’s overworking the gut in the first place.

-Finally, if the stool is loose, I think about food reactions (wheat, grains, dairy, etc), low fiber intake, stress, or high/chronic caffeine intake that can be a cause.
+Finally, if the stool is loose, I think about food reactions (wheat, grains, dairy, etc.), low fiber intake, stress, or high/chronic caffeine intake as possible causes.

-Checking your work after a trip to the bathroom tells you a lot about the health of your digestive system!
+Checking your work after a trip to the bathroom tells you a lot on the health of your digestive system!

-I hope you appreciated the review of digestion – and maybe it got some thoughts thinking about what stage your digestion or motility may be compromised.
+I hope you appreciated the review of digestion, and maybe it got you thinking about what stage your digestion or motility may be compromised.
 Now, I’m going to detail some more specific strategies for boosting motility in the gut.

 Enjoy!

 Physical, chemical, or emotional stress puts the digestive system on alert.
-The sympathetic nervous system is responsible for running from danger.
+The sympathetic nervous system is responsible for the fight-or-flight response.
 Relaxation and digestion take a backseat to the concern.

 Digestion is controlled mostly by the parasympathetic system.
-It is this relaxation arm of the nervous system that controls the rhythmic movement of digestive material through the GI tract in a timely manner.
+It is this relaxation arm of the nervous system that controls the rhythmic movement of digestive material through the GI tract.

 Stress changes the neurologic tone of your body.
-A stressed person will likely have 3+ bowel movements per day, loose stools, and sudden urgency.
-As stress or anxiety becomes chronic, or if anxiety turns to depression – constipation is more likely to be experienced as the system becomes tired and sluggish.
+A stressed person will likely have 3+ bowel movements per day, loose stools, and sudden urges to defecate.
+As stress or anxiety becomes chronic, or if anxiety turns to depression, constipation is more likely to be experienced as the system becomes tired and sluggish.

-Sometimes fixing the motility of the gut comes back to managing your stress and your efforts may be better suited to managing adrenal health – as well as confronting career or relationship issues.
+Sometimes improving gut motility comes back to managing your stress, and your efforts may be better suited to supporting adrenal health and confronting career or relationship issues.

 I’ve turned away a number of clients who were better suited to address social and career issues than to chase solutions via nutrition.
 It’s sometimes as easy as giving someone permission to face an issue in the first place or to invite self-forgiveness.
-While difficult, it can be much more worth your time than spending hundreds or thousands on supplements & testing.
+While difficult, it can be much more time-efficient than spending hundreds or thousands on supplements & testing.

 Nutrition can surely help level out the peaks and valleys with adrenals, energy, sleep & mood – but the true sources need to be addressed sooner or later as even the best protocol may be useless if nothing is done to address the social & environmental influences.

-The master controller of the parasympathetic system (& most of the digestion) is the vagus nerve.
+The master controller of the parasympathetic system (& most of digestion) is the vagus nerve.

 This meandering nerve starts from the brainstem & fans out across your digestive tract.
 In addition to digestion, it helps control breathing & heart rate.
 Chronic intake of sugar, alcohol, and some medications can physically damage the vagus nerve as a result of oxidative stress & irritation.